 The license you receive is a legally binding US marriage

 However, you do not need to be a US citizen to get married

 Before you fill this out make sure you completed steps #1

 through #3 on the steps page.

-If you are coming in on a cruise ship and
+If you are coming in on a cruise ship and would like to

-island ceremony here.
+here.
 Ask for details.

 For the official court house paperwork follow these steps:

 Download, fill out, marriage license and application for

 marriage license.
 Mail the forms (2 of them) along with